Manderby/CML/code/CML/res/Readme.txt

 scientific color science and standards, based on informations from the literature and reference material from standartization institutes.

-CML is written in C and is available in this package as a precompiled dynamic library.
+CML is written in C and can be used as a static or dynamic library.

 If you consider incorporating CML into a bigger project and need (paid) help in engineering, feel free to contact.